 5.7.7 The Council's site selection process has not revealed any additional deliverable non-Green Belt sites in this location beyond the existing safeguarded land site.
 Additional Green Belt release will therefore be required in this broad location to realise the Council's preferred Spatial Housing Strategy.
-Having regard to the full site assessment findings around the village, as set out in Appendix 3, Green Belt land release to deliver a small site (<1 hectare) on both Site 272 and Site 576 is considered the most appropriate option for delivering the Council's Spatial Housing Strategy.
+Having regard to the full site assessment findings around the village, as set out in Appendix 3, Green Belt land release to deliver growth on Site 576 is considered the most appropriate option for delivering the Council's Spatial Housing Strategy.
 Reasons for the selection of the sites are also summarised below.